Statistical Emulations of Human Operational Motions in Industrial Environments: Related Works

-{\bf Temporal Alignments of Sequences}: Shape sequences vary depending on the execution rates of action.
-Human operators working at different speeds introduce misalignments in the sequences.
-Several methods have been proposed for temporal alignments. \cite{raptis2013keyframe} used landmarks for alignment and \cite{Veeraraghavan2009timewarping} used dynamic time warping (DTW). \cite{su2014tsrvf,amor2015action,park2022data} used the TSRVF framework, which exploits the invariance properties of the $\mathbb{L}^2$ metric on the TSRVFs to time warping.
-The TSRF approach has been extended to other manifolds and metrics \citep{celledoni2016lie, le2019discrete}.
+{\bf Temporal Alignments of Sequences}: Shape sequences can depend on the execution rates of actions being observed.
+Human operators working at different speeds introduce temporal misalignments in shape sequences.
+Several methods have been proposed for temporal alignments of sequences. \cite{raptis2013keyframe} used landmarks for alignment and \cite{Veeraraghavan2009timewarping} used dynamic time warping (DTW). \cite{su2014tsrvf,amor2015action,park2022data} used the TSRVF framework, which exploits the invariance properties of the $\mathbb{L}^2$ metric on the TSRVFs to time warping.
+The TSRVF approach has been extended to other manifolds and metrics \citep{celledoni2016lie, le2019discrete}.

-{\bf Spatio-Temporal Dimension Reduction}: Shape spaces are high-dimensional, and one needs to capture inherent variability efficiently in a smaller space.
-A flattening approach leads to Euclidean spaces where dimension-reduction techniques such as principal component analysis (PCA) are available.
+{\bf Spatio-Temporal Dimension Reduction}: Shape spaces are high-dimensional, and one needs to capture motion variability efficiently in a smaller space.
+A flattening approach leads to Euclidean spaces where dimension-reduction techniques such as linear principal component analysis (PCA) and nonlinear methods like autoencoder (AE)~\citep{Hinton2006AE} and variational autoencoder (VAE)~\citep{kingma2013vae} are available.
 The issue of high temporal dimensions (due to long sequences) remains.
 One can use techniques from fPCA (functional PCA) to control temporal dimensions.
-Alternatively, one can minimize spatio-temporal dimension jointly using tensor PCA (see~\cite{Lu2008MPCA}).
+Alternatively, one can minimize spatio-temporal dimension jointly using tensor PCA (see~\cite{Lu2008MPCA}). \cite{LESA-Zhang:2022} utilizes a combination of spatial and temporal PCA to reduce representation space and to perform statistical inferences from given shape data.